und-dream-lab/dream-lab-kit-app-template/README.md

 **[Developing an Omniverse Kit-Based Application](https://learn.nvidia.com/courses/course-detail?course_id=course-v1:DLI+S-OV-11+V1)**: This course offers an accessible introduction to application development (account and login required).

-These resources empower developers at all experience levels to fully utilize the `kit-app-template` repository and the Omniverse Kit SDK.
+These resources empower developers at all experience levels to fully utilize the `dream-lab-kit-app-template` repository and the Omniverse Kit SDK.

 ## Table of Contents
 - [Overview](#overview)